sass/sass/proposal/module-system.md

 > // This has no namespace.
 > @use "compass" as *;
 >
-> // Both packages define their own "gutters()" functions.
-But because the members
+> // Both libraries define their own "gutters()" functions.
+But because the
-> // are namespaced, there's no conflict and the user can use both at once.
+> // members are namespaced, there's no conflict and the user can use both at
+> // once.
 > #susy {@include susy.gutters()}
 > #bourbon {@include bbn.gutters()}
 >